Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 A new poll conducted by the National Republican Senatorial Committee shows that Moore now trails Jones by 12 points — reflecting a 12-point drop in support for Moore since before the scandal broke.
 Moore's favorability has also cratered, with just 35 percent of likely voters surveyed holding a favorable opinion of the GOP nominee and 52 percent having an unfavorable opinion.
 The NRSC has already pulled financial support from Moore.
 Politico first reported on the poll, and NPR obtained the survey from a GOP source.

-That poll gives a more generous lead to Jones than other recent surveys have in the wake of the scandal; some still show Moore with a lead.
+That poll gives a more generous lead to Jones than other recent surveys have as the scandal has unfolded; some still show Moore with a lead.

 We believe in God, the Constitution, the Sanctity of Life and the Sanctity of Marriage.— Judge Roy Moore (@MooreSenate) November 15, 2017